aptos-labs/aptos-core/developer-docs-site/docs/guides/indexing.md

 ### Format of the address

 Make sure that the address (either owner address or any Aptos blockchain account address) in the query contains a prefix of `0x` followed by the 64 hex characters, for example, `0xaa921481e07b82a26dbd5d3bc472b9ad82d3e5bfd248bacac160eac51687c2ff`.
-In JavaScript you can do this to make it so: `'0x'+address.substring(2).padStart(64, '0')`.

 ### Running example queries